 coordination; connect local trails into larger network.

-most recent bicycle plan is the 2008 DuPage County Regional Bikeway Plan.
-It was
+most recent planning document, the 2008 DuPage County Regional Bikeway Plan, was

-created under a partnership between the DuPage County Board and the DuPage
+created through a partnership between the DuPage County Board and the DuPage

-Forest Preserve District of DuPage County, DuPage County Division of
+Forest Preserve District of DuPage County, the DuPage County Division of

 or call (630) 407-6900.